-- Updates to Factor C to project unduplicated enrollment limits. - Additional language to allow reserved capacity for priority admission to the waiver for high acuity members. - Updates to the auditing methodology to reflect new risk-based methodology. - Updates to the service rates and rate methodologies. - Updates to the quality metrics to align to the extent possible across Mississippi's 1915(c) waivers. - Updates to language to streamline provider qualifications. - Updates to the Case Management service specifications and provider qualifications to allow for additional flexibilities in staff credentials and the provision of services. - Updates to the language related to the provision of services by family members/relatives and defining legally responsible persons.
+- Updates to Factor C to project unduplicated enrollment limits. - Addition of language to allow reserved capacity for priority admission to the waiver for high acuity members. - Updates to auditing methodology to reflect new risk-based methodology. - Updates to service rates and rate methodologies. - Updates to quality metrics to align to the extent possible across Mississippi's 1915(c) waivers. - Updates to language to streamline provider qualifications. - Updates to Case Management services specifications and provider qualifications to allow for additional flexibilities in staff credentials and service provision. - Updates to language related to the provision of services by family members/relatives and defining legally responsible persons.